-In the winter of 2023, we will be returning to the Chilean region of Patagonia.
-This trip is one that will certainly create lifelong memories of the land, the fish, and the people.
+In the winter of 2024 - 2025, we will be returning to the Chilean region of Patagonia.
+Based on the popularity of this trip, I will again be hosting two groups.
+This trip will certainly create lifelong memories of the land, the fish, and the people.
 If you've traveled to Montana with me, you have probably been guided by my dear Chilean friend, Juan David Vera.
-J.D. will meet us in Chile and accompany us during the week, as our chief guide and local expert.
-This trip is based in the Coyhaique Valley and Cerro Castillo watershed of Central Patagonia.
+J.D. will meet us in Chile and accompany us as our head guide and local expert during the week.
+This trip is based in Central Patagonia's Coyhaique Valley and Cerro Castillo watershed.
 The area's remoteness and beauty evoke images of the American West in the 1800s.
 Coyhaique is the largest town in the region and serves as its cultural and trout fishing hub.
-The valley is situated in the dry grasslands, between the Andes and the Pacific Ocean presenting a wide variety of angling options ranging from diminutive spring creeks to large glacial rivers, to azure lakes surrounded by high peaks.
-We will be staying outside of town at the Vista Patagonia Lodge, hosted by its owners Diego and Macarena Guerrero, where you are treated like family as soon as you arrive.
+The valley is situated in the rolling grasslands between the Andes and the Pacific Ocean, presenting a wide variety of angling options ranging from diminutive spring creeks to large glacial rivers to azure lakes surrounded by high peaks.
+We will be staying outside of town at the Vista Patagonia Lodge, hosted by its owners, Diego and Macarena Guerrero, where you are treated like family as soon as you arrive.

-Cost: Either week - $3,985.00 based on double occupancy.
+Cost: Either week - $4,475.00 based on double occupancy.
 This includes all ground transportation from Balmaceda, all guide fees, lodging and meals, and activities.
-I’m happy to help arrange your airfare to assure the best rates and arrival times.
+I’m happy to help arrange your airfare to ensure the best rates and arrival times.

 Between Coyhaique and Cerro Castillo, there are over twenty streams and lakes with both rainbow and brown trout.
 In addition, the fjords that barricade the mainland from the Pacific Ocean serve as an entrance point for migratory trout and salmon.
 These valleys offer excellent fishing opportunities for anglers of all skill levels.

-I suggest bringing your favorite 5 weight rod for most dry fly and nymph fishing and a 7 or 8 weight for bigger terrestrials and streamers.
-Floating lines are preferred and we can get them down in the water column, if needed, by adding a sinking poly leader.
+I suggest bringing your favorite 5 or 6-weight rod for most dry fly and nymph fishing and a 7 or 8-weight for bigger terrestrials and streamers.
+Floating lines are preferred, and we can get them down in the water column, if needed, by adding a sinking poly leader.

 You will be flying into Santiago, then taking a two-hour flight south to the airport in the little town of Balmaceda.
-From there, it's a 40 minute drive to Vista Patagonia.
-The flight to Santiago is a long one and I always recommend staying a day or two in Santiago before flying down to Balmaceda.
-Santiago is a historic and beautiful city and the wineries in the nearby Maipo Valley are well worth the trip.
-I'm happy to help you with planning a day or so of relaxation prior to fishing.
+From there, it's a 40-minute drive to Vista Patagonia.
+The flight to Santiago is long, and I always recommend staying a day or two in Santiago before flying down to Balmaceda.
+Santiago is a historic and beautiful city, and the nearby Maipo Valley wineries are well worth the trip.
+I'm happy to help you plan a day or so of relaxation before fishing.